tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 The line went dead.

 Another victim.
 Angie, gone.
 Another life swallowed by the plague of tragedy I couldn’t begin to understand.
-My hand trembled—not just from the horror of what I’d just experienced, but from the weight of everything I’d lost.
-From the thought of Ryan’s self-destruction.
+My hand trembled—not only from the horror of what I’d experienced, but from the weight of everything I’d lost.
+From the thought of Ryan’s brutal self-destruction.

 Some creeping apocalypse had wandered into my life, and it was clear now—it intended to stay.
 I couldn’t sleep again.
 I didn’t even try.
 My phone buzzed with texts from friends, family.
-One missed call stood out—my old friend Joe.
+One missed call stood out; my old friend Joe.
 Navajo Joe, we used to call him, always with a grin.
 He’d just laugh, that handsome, tough son of a bitch.
 I should’ve called them all back immediately, but I had other more pressing things to do first.

 I gathered my belongings, flipped open the cylinder of my revolver, and loaded a cartridge into each chamber.
 The compact 9mm felt solid in my grip, its matte finish worn smooth from years of use.
 Despite its small frame, the steel carried weight, reassuring and steady.
 I tossed a couple of ammo boxes into my purse, the rounds light but lethal, their copper-jacketed tips catching the dim glow of my bedside lamp.